Spring 2017 Career Fair

 SUB I, Room 3400

-Select 8 to 10 employers to research based on their services, bio and mission focusing specifically on what positions they have available.
-For example, an IT company may have an opening in their Marketing department.
+Select eight to 10 employers to research based on their services, bio, and mission, focusing specifically on what positions they have available.
+For example, an IT company may have an opening in their marketing department.
 You may find your major is useful in an unlikely place!

 What to know: